Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

  chmod u+x ./db-setup
 ```
 ## Install the Postgres Driver
-With that setup, now we could now install the Postgres driver in our Backend application.
-We're going to use an AWS Lambda to to insert users into our database.
-Since AWS lacks the required PostgreSQL libraries in the AMI image, we must run the Postgres driver, custom compliled Psycopg2 C library for Python.
-To implement this, we add to the following libraries to our requirements.txt file.
+With that setup, now we could now install the Postgres driver in our Backend application. <br>
+We're going to use an AWS Lambda to to insert users into our database. <br>
+We need to add PostgreSQL libraries as a dependency to run the Postgres driver and the `Psycopg2 C library for Python`. <br>
+To implement this, add the following libraries to the requirements.txt file.

 ```
 psycopg[binary]
 psycopg[pool]
 ```

-We then do a 'pip install -r requirements.txt' to install the drivers.
+Run `pip install -r requirements.txt` to install the drivers.

 ## Connect Gitpod to RDS Instance

 We're going to have to use pooling as a way of dealing with connections to our database.
-There's a certain amount of connections your database can handle in relational databases.
+There's a certain amount of connections your database can handle in relational databases. <br>
 There's concurrent connections, where some are running, some aren't.
-These connection pools allow us to re-use connections with concurrent connections.
-Since we're running Lambda functions, if our app became widely popular, we'd need to use a proxy, as Lambda functions create new functions each time it's ran, which could become expensive.
+These connection pools allow us to re-use connections with concurrent connections. <br>
+Because we're running Lambda functions, if our app became widely popular, we'd need to use a proxy because Lambda functions create new functions each time they run, which could become **expensive**.

-To create our connection pool, we create a new file in 'backend-flask/lib' named 'db.py'
+To create our connection pool, we create a new file in `backend-flask/lib` named `db.py`

 ```py
 from psycopg_pool import ConnectionPool